 Pianist, Daniel Johnson, has been described by Yamaha Australia as “masterful and insightful”, and his Chopin described as “stunning” and “a true pianist” by the late, internationally renowned concert pianist, Dr. Marilyn Meier.
 Born and raised in Mount Isa, Queensland, Daniel began piano lessons locally with Pam Breen.
 After winning the Australian Yamaha Keyboard Award in 1998, 1999, the Yamaha Most Outstanding Performer of the year in 2000 at the National Finals, and the Queensland Arts in Focus Piano Championship, he was accepted into the Queensland Conservatorium of Music at 16 where he continued his studies for 4 years with Oleg Stepanov and Dr. Diane Selmon.
-He then pursued further studies at the School of Creative Arts, University of Southern Queensland for 4 years with concert pianists Renate Turini and Dr. Marilyn Meier, focusing on the piano music of Liszt, Chopin, and Mozart; he graduated with a Distinction in Piano Performance before completing postgraduate studies in Europe.
+He then pursued further studies at the School of Creative Arts, University of Southern Queensland for 4 years with concert pianists Renate Turini and Dr. Marilyn Meier, focusing on the piano music of Liszt, Chopin, and Mozart; he graduated with a Distinction in Piano Performance.